huntertran/blog/source/_posts/20191019-refactoring-clones-type-2.md

 Type 1: just remove the second fragment of code and use the first one

-Type 3: Based on the function of the code fragment (usually clone codes are in methods), you can perform other refactoring like break the method into smaller ones (`extract method`), then consider if you can transform type 3 clone into type 2.
+Type 3: Based on the function of the code fragment (usually clone codes are in methods), you can perform other refactors like break the method into smaller ones (`extract method`), then consider if you can transform type 3 clone into type 2.

 Type 4: This one is the most difficult to detect.
-To eliminate is easy, just use one of them.
+To eliminate it is easy, just use one of them.

-I believe to detect this kind of clone, you can inspect the before and after condition of the questioned methods.
-If they are the same (use the same set of parameters, return the same result, verified by unit tests), then the function of these methods are identical.
+I believe to detect this kind of clone, you can inspect the before and after the condition of the questioned methods.
+If they are the same (use the same set of parameters, return the same result, verified by unit tests), then the function of these methods is identical.

-For type 2 clone, we will try to transform it to type 1, then introduce the parameter in a new common method, by using a language specific feature called `FunctionalInterface` in Java and `delegate` in C#
+For type 2 clone, we will try to transform it to type 1, then introduce the parameter in a new common method by using a language-specific feature called `FunctionalInterface` in Java and `delegate` in C#

 # Examples